qiozas/sentiment-analysis-storm/README.md

 A very simple project that simulates how to execute sentiment analysis using [Apache Storm](https://github.com/apache/storm) 1.0.x.

+Workflow processing steps:
-Random sentences are emitted by a dummy Spout.
-Words of each sentence are splitted (by space) and  stemmed based on a dummy collection (could be replaced with a real DB) of words.
-New sentence is emitted again without the "useless" words and processed by PositiveBolt, where a positive score is calculated and emitted.
-New sentence is processed again by NegativeBolt and a negative score is calculated and emitted, additional to positive score.
-ScoreBolt compares 2 previous scores and decides if this sentence is positive or negative.
-Then final result (original and modified sentences and score) logged (by LoggingBolt) too and persisted to HBase or to Kafka (topic "sentimentOut").
+- Random sentences are emitted by a dummy Spout.
+- Words of each sentence are splitted (by space) and  stemmed based on a dummy collection (could be replaced with a real DB) of words.
+- New sentence is emitted again without the "useless" words and processed by PositiveBolt, where a positive score is calculated and emitted.
+- New sentence is processed again by NegativeBolt and a negative score is calculated and emitted, additional to positive score.
+- ScoreBolt compares 2 previous scores and decides if this sentence is positive or negative.
+- Then final result (original and modified sentences and score) logged (by LoggingBolt) too and persisted to HBase or to Kafka (topic "sentimentOut").

 Storm external module [Flux](https://github.com/apache/storm/tree/master/external/flux) is used to define and deploy topology in Storm.

-For extra details and comment check [here](http://sourcevirtues.com/2015/12/18/real-time-sentiment-analysis-example-with-apache-storm/).
+For extra details and comments check [blog post](http://sourcevirtues.com/2015/12/18/real-time-sentiment-analysis-example-with-apache-storm/).

 Application has been tested with:
 - Apache HBase 1.1.2 and HBase provided by Cloudera 5.4.x/5.5.x